-Back in the 1990s, and I’m dating myself, setting up a website and getting found online was a piece of cake compared to what is involved now.
+Back in the 1990s, and I’m dating myself, to set up a website and get found online was a piece of cake.
+At least compared to what is involved now.

 There also wasn’t the magnitude of competition either.
 Try to find a topic or product that isn’t saturated with hundreds of thousands of other sites doing the same.
 (We’ll cover that in more detail later…)

-Doing the Samo-samo
+Doing the Same-o Same-o

-Same is defined as being one or identical though having different names, aspects, etc.
+Same is defined as “being one or identical though having different names, aspects, etc.”

-While it is pretty easy to setup a blog or a new website, thanks to WordPress, getting exposure and getting found if you are the “same” makes getting traction all the more difficult.
+While it is pretty easy to set up a blog or a new website, thanks to WordPress, getting exposure and getting found if you are the “same” makes getting traction all the more difficult.

-The sooner you make a concentrated effort to not be the “same” but to be incredibly different, the sooner you’ll start getting noticed and see more results.
-And, that my friends means leaving your comfort zone.
+The sooner you make a concentrated effort not to be the “same” but to be incredibly different, the sooner you’ll start getting noticed and see more results.
+And that, my friends, means leaving your comfort zone.

 comfort zone ~ noun: